-As many of you are aware by now my brother Boyd has followed a long held intention to adventure into the wild space of Londolozi alone for 40 days and 40 nights.
-(If you have not been following his daily podcast click here to begin).
+In 2020, Boyd Varty followed a long held intention to adventure into the wild space of Londolozi, alone for 40 days and 40 nights.
+(If you have not heard his now famous daily podcast of this incredible adventure click here to begin).

-This collaboration took place 6000 miles apart but I think you will agree it truly feels like one moment in Nature, the common thread holding all of us in a share humanity on a shared planet.
+This collaboration took place 6000 miles apart but I think you will agree it truly feels like one moment in nature, the common thread holding all of us in a shared humanity on a shared planet.

 Emily Lamb needs little introduction but for those of you that have not experienced her mastery here is a little bit about her…